evildmp/BrachioGraph/docs/how-to/use-turtle-draw.rst

 .. _optimise-geometry:

-Visualise your plotter's geometry and drawing area
+Visualise a plotter using Turtle graphics
 ========================================================

 The drawing area of the potter is determined by its geometry (the length of